D-side/digital-garden/_notes/Archaic user interfaces.md

 And it allows extension by way of installing additional libraries that contain more node types, and some node types can be developed within NodeRED itself.

-TODO: what's good about it, message channels
+TODO: what's good about it, message channels, other instances (DaVinci Resolve's compositing, Blender's geometry nodes)

 ## The economic incentive